 Hormones that a woman produces during the gestation period can cause gum issues in a person who doesn’t have any prior and exacerbate them in someone who does.
-That bacteria can pass through the bloodstream and infect your fetus.
+That germs can pass through the bloodstream and infect your fetus.
 This can cause a low birth weight for the fetus and/or pre-term delivery.

-If you already suffer from a liver condition, the spread of harmful oral bacteria will complicate your condition.
+If you already suffer from a liver condition, the spread of harmful oral germs will complicate your condition.
 People who suffer from liver conditions like cirrhosis should take extra special care of their teeth.

 8. Inflammation can occur in your joints.

-While oral bacteria can travel throughout the body and cause massive health issues, it can trigger problems in the facial region as well.
+While oral germs can travel throughout the body and cause massive health issues, it can trigger problems in the facial region as well.
 It can cause swelling making it difficult to open/close your jaw or infect lymph nodes in your neck.